victorlicht/archlinux-config/README.md

 # archlinux-config
-this is repository for my arch config configuration
+this is repository for my arch config